rpm-software-management/rpm/docs/manual/spec.md

   transaction ordering.
 A posttrans-dependency is free to be removed after the the install-transaction completes.

-  Also relates to `%posttrans` scriptlet execution.
+  Also relates to `%posttrans` and `%postuntrans` scriptlet execution.

 * `verify`